 8.4 / 10

-But, still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is mostly a bore.
+But still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is somewhat a bore.

-As a whole, “New Amsterdam” isn’t all that memorable in the Mad Men grand scheme of things but it still gets the job done all things considered.
-Betty and Glen are a low-grade guarantee, and the absence of Peggy is a mistake that these early episodes can’t afford to make, but there are still several items worth your while.
-For better or worse, the hour is completely carried by Pete Campbell, formerly the show’s most insufferable character.
+As a whole, “New Amsterdam” isn’t all that memorable in the Mad Men grand scheme of things.
+But it still gets the job done all things considered.
+Betty and Glen are a low-grade guarantee, and the absence of Peggy is a mistake that these early episodes can’t afford to make, but there are still several developments worth your while.
+For better or worse, the hour is completely carried by Pete Campbell, formerly the show’s most vile creation.

 Mergers and Acquisitions

 “Sterling Cooper has more failed artists and intellectuals than the Third Reich.”

 “New York City is a marvelous machine filled with a mesh of levers and gears and springs like a fine watch, wound tight, always ticking.”

 “Maybe every generation thinks the next one is the end of it all.”